Web standards

 1. Requests should first be discussed with the local website liaison for the division or department for approval, to ensure identity standards for the division/department.

-2. Requests for domain names (CNAME) should be submitted at the time of requesting a website or application and full context of the request, including name of person and unit requesting, requested domain name, and context for the request will be shared with Web Services and University Relations.
+2. Requests for domain names (CNAME) should be submitted at the time of requesting a website or application and full context of the request, including name of person and unit requesting, requested domain name, and context for the request will be shared with Web Services and University Advancement.

 Information Security